wavefrontHQ/docs/pages/doc/trace_data_query.md

 summary: Learn how to query for Wavefront trace data.
 ---

-After your application sends [trace data](tracing_basics.html#wavefront_trace_data) to Wavefront, you can examine that data from the **Traces** page.
-By fine-tuning the trace query on the **Traces** page, you find the traces that you're interested in by describing the spans they must contain.
+After your application sends [trace data](tracing_basics.html#wavefront_trace_data) to Wavefront, you can examine that data in the Traces browser.
+By fine-tuning the trace query in the Traces browser, you find the traces that you're interested in by describing the spans they must contain.

 ## Understanding Trace Queries